Govindasamy Mugesh: Awards and honors

-RSC-West India Young Scientist Award, Award for Excellence in Drug Research of Central Drug Research Institute The next year, he was chosen for AstraZeneca Excellence in Chemistry Award and the Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 2012.
-He was awarded Asian Rising Star Commemorative Plaque at the 15th Asian Chemical Congress organized by Federation of Asian Chemical Societies (FACS) in 2013 and he was selected for the ISCB Award for Excellence by the Indian Society of Chemists and Biologists in 2016.
+RSC-West India Young Scientist Award and the Award for Excellence in Drug Research of Central Drug Research Institute.
+The next year, he was chosen for AstraZeneca Excellence in Chemistry Award and the Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 2012.
+He was awarded the Asian Rising Star Commemorative Plaque at the 15th Asian Chemical Congress organized by the Federation of Asian Chemical Societies (FACS) in 2013 and he was selected for the ISCB Award for Excellence by the Indian Society of Chemists and Biologists in 2016.

-Holder of an Alexander von Humboldt fellowship during his post-doctoral days, Swarnajayanthi Fellowship (2006–07), Ramanna Fellowship (2008–09) and the J. C. Bose National Fellowship (2015) of the Department of Science and Technology and the Invitation Fellowship of the Japan Society for the Promotion of Science (2016), Mugesh was elected as a fellow by the Indian Academy of Sciences and the National Academy of Sciences, India in 2010 by the Royal Society of Chemistry in 2013 and by the Indian National Science Academy in 2016.
-Dr. R. A. Mashelkar Endowment Lecture of National Chemical Laboratory (2014) and the Prof. S. K. Pradhan Endowment Lecture of Institute of Chemical Technology (2014) feature among the several award rations he has delivered.
+He has been a holder of an Alexander von Humboldt fellowship during his post-doctoral days, Swarnajayanthi Fellowship (2006–07), Ramanna Fellowship (2008–09) and the J. C. Bose National Fellowship (2015) of the Department of Science and Technology and the Invitation Fellowship of the Japan Society for the Promotion of Science (2016).
+Mugesh was elected as a fellow by the Indian Academy of Sciences and the National Academy of Sciences, India in 2010 by the Royal Society of Chemistry in 2013 and by the Indian National Science Academy in 2016.
+Dr. R. A. Mashelkar Endowment Lecture of the National Chemical Laboratory (2014) and the Prof. S. K. Pradhan Endowment Lecture of the Institute of Chemical Technology (2014) feature among the several guest lectures he has delivered.
+In 2020, Mugesh became a laureate of the Asian Scientist 100 by the Asian Scientist.